WordPress/openverse/documentation/meta/ci_cd/actions.md

 **Inputs:**

-By default, all images built by the Docker system will be loaded but if the job only needs a subset of images, those can be set via the `setup_images` input, passing a list of image names, as strings, separated using a space.
+By default, all images built by the Docker system will be loaded.
+However, if the job only needs a subset of images, those can be set via the `setup_images` input, passing a space-separated list of image names.

 ```typescript
 {